mrpythonblog/uno2rubber/README.md

 ---------------NOTES------------------

-* This Script Tested on Arduino uno R3 Board
+* This script has tested on the Arduino Uno R3
 * This RubberDucky only works on Windows Systems (7,8,10)